sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## GetNonEmployeeBulkUploadStatus
+## Obtain the status of bulk upload on the source

 > NonEmployeeBulkUploadStatus GetNonEmployeeBulkUploadStatus(ctx, id).Execute()

-Obtain the status of bulk upload on the source
+The nonEmployeeBulkUploadStatus API returns the status of the newest bulk upload job for the specified source.
+Requires role context of `idn:nesr:read`

 ### Example